Submissions

 Peer Review Process

-The Journal of Awareness Based Systems Change operates a double-anonymous peer review process
+The Journal of Awareness Based Systems Change operates on a full spectrum peer review process.

 Publication Frequency